oslabs-beta/Qeraunos/qeraunos-server/README.md

 - Caching mutations on server side
 - Efficient design with O(1) insertion, deletion, and lookup

-See more complete documentation at https://qeraunos.com and https://github.com/oslabs-beta/Qeraunos.
+For more complete documentation see https://qeraunos.com and https://github.com/oslabs-beta/Qeraunos.

 ## Prerequisites